johncausey/scoots/README.md

 ## Scoots!
 =======

-Scoots is a very simple and lightweight **IRC link information bot** written in Ruby.
+Scoots is a very simple and lightweight **IRC link information bot** written in Ruby that runs as a *nix daemon.

 This bot is still in development.
-Scoots requires the 'mechanize' gem to function properly.
+Scoots requires the 'mechanize' and 'daemons' gems to function properly.

 For Lincense information view the LICENSE file.